The Ultimate Moving Checklist for Families

 Change your Address with the Postal Service

-The Official Change of Address form is now online, or you can pick up a form and mover’s guide at the post office.
+The Official Change of Address form is now online.

 Order New Address Labels

 Get these ahead of time to tell friends and businesses of your new address.
-For the cheapest label that will do the job, try a sheet of 100 for $1 at Superior Labels.
+For the cheapest return label that will do the job, try a sheet of these address labels at 100 for $1.

 Notify Businesses of Your New Address

-This used to be one of the most tedious tasks, but now most businesses have a way for you to change your address online.
-However, it can be hard to remember all the various companies you deal with.
+This used to be one of the most tedious tasks, but now most companies have a way for you to change your address online.
+However, it can be hard to remember all the various entities you deal with.
 Here is a list to help jog your memory:

 • Newspapers, magazines